ehotinger/blog/content/blog/system-design-interviews-framework-and-strategy.md

 3. Design core components in detail.
 4. Scale the design, make it fully operational, and wrap up the interview.

-**Important:** After the first step and for each subsequent step, kindly ask your interviewer if it okay to move on to the next step or if they feel there is anything else important to discuss first.
+**Important:** After the first step and for each subsequent step, kindly ask your interviewer if it is okay to move on to the next step or if they feel there is anything else important to discuss first.
 Between each step, they should tell you whether they want to continue discussion on a particular topic.
 For example, if you missed any key requirements or particular component in a high-level design, they should tell you that they want to discuss them in some detail first before you proceed.
 This will help you manage their expectations and ensure that you work on the components that the interviewer feels are important to discuss.
 It's also easy to talk about a topic for too long or for not long enough, so this will help you spend the right amount of time on each topic.

 ## 1. Outline use cases and constraints of the system.
 Define the product specification.